PanelAlpha Documentation

 Summary Domains FTP Accounts MySQL Databases Cron Jobs File Manager DNS Zone Editor Email Addresses Email Forwarders

-After configuring your billing system integration, you need to set up Quick Registration to optimize the user onboarding experience.
+After configuring your billing system integration, you need to set up New Account Trials to optimize the user onboarding experience.
 This feature allows seamless registration and service provisioning for new users.

 # Registration